Noeska/illegiblesemantics/projects/proj-2.md

 ---
 <a name="avantgarde"></a>
 # Avant-Garde Metal
-The term "avant-garde" is often used synomously with "sophisticated."
-And, certainly, this label holds true for (most) bands playing in this nebulous genre that comprises of a range of different (sub)genres.
-In fact, it comprises of so many heterogenous (sub)genres that "Avant-Garde" as a genre label has very little meaning aside from, "These guys and gals *really* know how to play their instruments!"
+The term "avant-garde" is often used synonymously with "sophisticated."
+And, certainly, this label holds true for (most) bands playing in this nebulous genre that comprises a range of different (sub)genres.
+In fact, it comprises of so many heterogeneous (sub)genres that "Avant-Garde" as a genre label has very little meaning aside from, "These guys and gals *really* know how to play their instruments!"

 Funnily enough however, whilst Avant-Garde bands most likely, definitely, absolutely display technical virtuosity, they tend to have the least inspired, let alone sophisticated, logos.
 More than often they have **plain wordmarks**.
 Even more damning is that they seemingly always have an inexplicable preference for the **Abaddon type** (or something very close to it).
 But maybe it just came with their Angelfire website and they decided to stick with it ever since.
 ![Avant-Garde Metal](..\assets\img\projects\proj-2\avant.jpg)